AquinasGames/website/README.md

 The company website and blog.
 Has a section for every game the company develops.
 Also maintains a development blog.
 Development and promotion can also be done through Twitter.
-Use the Jekyll GUI for adding new devlogs to the site.

 ```Shell
 $ ./build